Search Shortcut cmd + k | ctrl + k

 While it is possible to use the Tableau-provided PostgreSQL dialect to communicate with the DuckDB JDBC driver, we strongly recommend using the DuckDB "taco" connector.
 This connector has been fully tested against the Tableau dialect generator and is more compatible than the provided PostgreSQL dialect.

 The documentation on how to install and use the connector is in its repository, but essentially you will need the duckdb_jdbc.taco file.
-The current version of the Taco is not signed, so you will need to launch Tableau with signature validation disabled.
 (Despite what the Tableau documentation says, the real security risk is in the JDBC driver code, not the small amount of JavaScript in the Taco.)

 Server (Online)